 Creating Instant Visibility on What Matters

-One underrated feature in web monitoring is a customizable dashboard for each team.
+One underrated feature in website monitoring is a customizable dashboard for each team.
 Use custom Dashboards to provide internal visibility, which saves time.

 Whether it’s a check wall that tells you the state of your system, or just a dashboard you check throughout the day.
 Centralizing alert information helps reduce the anxieties of being on call.
 Weight by importance, so poor performers get noticed and acted upon faster.

 Use Primary and Secondary sort to fine tune how check cards are displayed

 Let’s do a reality check and ask ourselves: of the volume of alerts we receive in a given period (say last month), how many did you act on?

 I would wager the answer is somewhere close to “not many” or maybe even zero.

 We can be honest here, the boss isn’t watching.
 You ignored those alerts, and you did so probably for very good reason.
 Usually because they signaled a problem that could wait until the morning, or they were otherwise just not that urgent.
 Maybe an automated service rebooted and the alert is there just for visibility.
 Who knows.